-Our Response: We recommend that interviews and interrogations occur in a private setting, but we never teach investigators to detain non-custodial suspects or to isolate them and prevent them from contacting others.
-In a custodial interrogation, the suspect is advised of their Miranda rights and if they invoke those rights the interrogation is immediately terminated.
+We do recommend that interviews and interrogations take place in a private setting, but we never teach investigators to detain non-custodial suspects or to isolate suspects and prevent them from contacting others.
+In a custodial interrogation the suspect is advised of his Miranda rights and if he invokes those rights the interrogation is immediately terminated.

 We never teach or recommend that the interrogator should try to increase the suspect's feeling of despair or hopelessness.
 In fact, we teach that it is improper to tell the suspect that he is facing inevitable consequences.
-We reference numerous cases in our book in which threatening inevitable consequences can be a high-risk factor in causing a false confession.
-(Inbau, Criminal Interrogation and Confessions 2013)
+We reference numerous cases in our book in which threatening inevitable consequences can be a high-risk factor in causing a false confession.9

-It is interesting to note that the US Supreme Court understands the need for interrogations to be conducted in a private setting: "Often the place of questioning will have to be a police interrogation room because it is important to assure the proper atmosphere of privacy and non- distraction if questioning is to be made productive."
+It is interesting to note that the US Supreme Court understands the need for interrogations to be conducted in a private setting: "Often the place of questioning will have to be a police interrogation room because it is important to assure the proper atmosphere of privacy and non-distraction if questioning is to be made productive."
+10